MrThearMan/django-lookup-property/docs/usage.md

 This bypasses the python code/override, which can be more efficient when fetching multiple rows at once (especially if the property contains complex expressions or joins).

-> See the `concrete` argument on lookup-property if you always want this behavior.
+> See the `concrete` argument on `lookup_property` decorator if you always want this behavior.

 ## Related lookups

-The `L` expression also allows you to use the lookup-property in related lookups:
+The `L` expression also allows you to use the lookup property in related lookups:

 ```pycon
 >>> Class.objects.filter(L(students__full_name="John Doe"))
 ```

-This will find the appropriate model where the lookup-property is defined and add the necessary joins to the query automatically.
+This will find the appropriate model where the lookup property is defined and add the necessary joins to the query automatically.

 ## Subqueries

-If the lookup-property is used in a subquery in an OuterRef, note that the `L` expression should wrap the whole subquery, and not just the OuterRef, since the lookup property is located in the outer query model and not the subquery model.
+If the lookup property is used in a subquery in an OuterRef, note that the `L` expression should wrap the whole subquery, and not just the OuterRef, since the lookup property is located in the outer query model and not the subquery model.